 From zone 6 northward, strawberries are best planted in spring so they will be well-rooted by the following winter.
 Containers can be replanted in late summer and moved to a cool, protected place such as an unheated garage during the coldest months.

-From zone 7 southward, strawberries are most often planted in fall.
+From zone 7 southward, strawberries can be planted in fall.
 (In Florida and other warm, humid coastal areas, many are grown as cool weather annuals.)
 Once a planting is established, simply lift your healthiest plants each September, and replant them in a freshly renovated site.

 Growing strawberries doesn’t have to entail so much work, though.
 In all areas, strawberries can be allowed to grow into a vibrant green ground cover that requires little maintenance.
 The plants won’t bear as heavily as more intensively managed plants, but they will still produce delicious berries, year after year.

 Soil, Planting, and Care

 Strawberries need at least 8 hours of full sun each day, and they prefer slightly acidic soil with a pH between 5.5 and 6.8.
 If soils in your area are naturally alkaline, it is best to grow strawberries in half-barrels or other large containers filled with premium quality potting soil, like Miracle-Gro® Potting Mix.
 Strawberries may also sulk in heavy clay, which should be generously amended with composted leaves, fully rotted sawdust, or another bulky type of organic matter before planting strawberries.
 After mixing in 4 inches or more of compost, rake clay soil into raised mounds to further improve drainage.
 If your soil is sandy, simply cultivate to remove weeds, and mix in a 1-inch layer of rich compost or rotted manure.

 June-bearing varieties such as Allstar bear all at once, usually over a period of about 3 weeks.
 Although called June-bearing, these bear earlier than June in warm climates.